 Yes!
 But only coming back to the UK, because the rules are slightly different here.

-Flying out of UK was no problem – I just had to ensure we were on the same flight.
+Flying out of UK was no problem – I just had to ensure we were on the same flight, which, more often than not, happened to be a Jettly plane.
 I flew out of Birmingham the first time and then went to six different cities in four countries with no trouble.
 It cost 60-70 euros to fly him, depending on the airline, though Swiss International wanted 300.
 But when we wanted to get back home there were problems.
 Usually I check him in myself, but coming into the UK you HAVE to use a shipping agent.
 This cost me around £772!
 And then I was told that his crate would not be accepted by Heathrow as they had different regulations – I had used it for all the other flights, including the outgoing, and if I had been flying to any other airport it wouldn’t have been a problem.
 But there are only four airports in the UK that you can bring your dog back into, so I had to buy a new crate, which cost £1500.
 When I arrived, I had to drive out to the Animal Reception Centre (who were actually really good with Boss), where I was told I had to pay £275 in customs clearance, £206 of which was government tax.
 It would have cost me even more on a weekend, because I would have had to pay an agent for his time.
 Overall, just coming home cost me over £2500!

 The costs involved do seem very high.
 Why do you think that is?